1 year of my littlest bear

 The first year as a mum of two has been an amazing and exhausting journey.
 I just wanted to share some of my journey in Aidan’s first year with you.

 Aidan was born via C-Section but due to complications I had to be under general anaesthetic.
 It was a very different experience to Elliott (which you can read about here).
 Waking up bleary eyed seeing your husband holding your new baby, is very strange.
 Thankfully Rich was aloud in the theatre so he managed to take this photo of Aidan being born.

 We captured the first moment Elliott and Aidan met on video.
 I had been worried about how it would go, reading the ‘Second Baby book’ by realty helped.
-Thankfully it was amazing.
+Thankfully it went amazingly.
 As we turned the camera off Elliott even said ‘I love my baby brother’… long may that last!

 8 & 9 Days Old

-Throughout our stay my family were amazing!
-It was strange and sad not seeing Elliott but we was being very spoilt by all the attention and Cakes from Grandma and Nanna.
+Throughout our stay my family were brilliant!
+It was strange and sad not seeing Elliott but I was comforted knowing he was being spoilt by all the attention and Cakes from Grandma and Nanna.

 I wanted to test my Newborn Mini session our on Aidan so when he was 6 weeks I took some more, photos in a smaller session.
 He had slept for 5 hours straight the night before so I was bright and breezy… thank you little bear.